 Methods.
 Her research

-editor-in-chief for the Journal of GLBT Family Studies and as incoming editor-in-chief for the Journal of Bisexuality.
+editor-in-chief for both the Journal of GLBT Family Studies (2013-present) and the Journal of Bisexuality (2015-present).

 & Representative Work

 Interpretation of Gender: Maryland Morning w/ Sheilah Kast